rcapper/RAD/README.md

 4. Require SNPs to have MAF gt 0.1 in at least one pop
 5. Require SNPs to have MAF gt 0.25 in BOTH pops

+1. Extract pairwise pops;
-1. Apply filters on the vcf
+2.  apply MAF filters on KxO.ultimate.vcf
-2.
+3.  vcf -> genepop
+4.  genepop -> bayescan
+5.  run bayescan

 #### BayeScan - decisions, data prep, the runs, and processing